This post may contain affiliate links. Please read our disclosure policy.

 How to Make Goulash

 4. CHEESE.
 Once 30 minutes is up and the noodles are all cooked, turn off the heat, and remove the bay leaves.
-Add 1 cup of cheddar cheese right before serving, which will make it even more irresistible.
+Add 1 cup of cheddar cheese right before serving, making this easy goulash recipe even more irresistible.

 • Cook on HIGH heat for 3-4 hours or on LOW heat for 7-8 hours.